spoonapps/docs/contributing/style_guide/style_guide.md

 #### How to Contribute

-If you are not a member of the **spoonium** org (AKA you don't work at Spoon), fork [this repo](https://github.com/spoonium/docs), make changes, commit, and submit a pull request. **Meta** files specify the section for the markdown file, and they should not be edited unless you are moving content to a different section.
+If you are not a member of the **Spoon** org (AKA you don't work at Spoon), fork [this repo](https://github.com/spoonium/docs), make changes, commit, and submit a pull request. **Meta** files specify the section for the markdown file, and they should not be edited unless you are moving content to a different section.

 #### Adding a Page